inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ### Creators (1-n)

-The creators field registers those persons or organisations that should be credited for the resource described in by the record.
-The list of person or organisations in the creators field is used for e.g. generating citations, while persons or organisations listed in the contributors field are not included the generated citations.
+The creators field registers those persons or organisations that should be credited for the resource described by the record.
+The list of persons or organisations in the creators field is used for generating citations, while the persons or organisations listed in the contributors field are not included in the generated citations.

 The field is compatible with *2.
 Creator* in DataCite.
 In addition we are adding the possiblity of associating a role (like for contributors).
 This is specifically for cases where e.g. an editor needs to be credited for the work, while authors of individual articles will be listed under contributors.